Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 - A flap of skin, tissue, and muscle below the skin, and the tissue covering the bone are loosened and raised up so the surgeon can see the bone.

-- A strip of bone is usually removed where two sutures connect.
+- A strip of bone is usually removed where two sutures are fused.
 This is called a strip craniectomy.
 Sometimes, larger pieces of bone must also be removed.
 This is called synostectomy.
 Parts of these bones may be changed or reshaped when they are removed.
 Then, they are put back.
 Other times, they are not.

 - Sometimes, bones that are left in place need to be shifted or moved.